zackahr/Train_Game_Online/README.md

 ## Usage

-Once both the backend and frontend servers are running, you can access the Train Game application at [http://localhost:3000](http://localhost:3000).
+You can access the Train Game application at [http://localhost:5173/login](http://localhost:5173/login).

 ## Troubleshooting